Maui Onions

 Description/Taste

+Savory is an underused herb that offers the amalgamation of thyme, rosemary and sage.
 Summer savory's smooth gray-green narrow leaves have a oregano and thyme-like fragrance and a warming flavor similar to a blend of thyme and marjoram.
 Winter savory's oblong linear leaves are darker in color, have a less refined flavor with deep peppery undertones.
-Its leaves release a strong pine-like aroma.
+As true with most plants in the Mint family, the leaves are rich with strongly scented oils.
+They release a strong pine-like aroma.
 Both plants have woody branches that are similar to the structure of rosemary.

 Nutritional Value

-Both summer and winter savory's essential oils contain thymol and carvacrol, which offer antibacterial, expectorant and antiseptic qualities.
-Savory was used medicinally before it was used as a culinary herb.
+Both summer and winter Savory's essential oils contain thymol and carvacrol, which offer antibacterial, expectorant and antiseptic qualities.

 Applications

-Savory has been used as a culinary herb for centuries, as both a condiment and a flavor agent both fresh and cooked.
-It is also utilized in dried herb combinations such as Herbs de Provence.
-Because of its essential oils, it is used in the formulations of bitters and vermouth.
-Pair with seafood, poultry, summer squash, beans, tomatoes and fresh cheeses.
-To store, keep dry and refrigerated until use.
+Savory has been used as a culinary herb for centuries, in both fresh and dried forms.
+It is often combined in herb blends such as poultry seasoning, bouquet garni and Herbs de Provence.
+It stands up especially well to rich meats that have been grilled, stewed or smoked, as well as grilled portabella mushrooms.
+Because of its essential oils, it is even used in the formulations of bitters and vermouth.
+Pair Savory with seafood, lamb, beef, poultry, potatoes, dried beans, lentils, tomatoes, garlic, and fresh cheeses (especially goat).

 Geography/History